codacy/chart/docs/infrastructure/aks-quickstart.md

-# Setting up an AKS cluster
+# Creating an AKS cluster

 ## Setup the Azure CLI